 The get command does not normally display configuration attributes applying to TCP or SHM connections.
 However, such attributes can be set in the MySQL Cluster Manager client (using the set command); and once they have been set, they are displayed by applicable get commands.
 See Setting TCP Connection Attributes, which provides an example of this.

-The --all option of the get command creates two extra columns, Type and Restart, in the output:
+For MySQL Cluster Manager 8.0.28 and later: The --all option of the get command creates two extra columns, Type and Restart, in the output: